"The moon is going to mess with you," NASA meteor expert Bill Cooke told Space.com, and 15-20 meteors per hour should be visible.

 Orionid meteors are visible from anywhere on Earth and can be seen anywhere across the sky.
 If you find the shape of Orion the Hunter, the meteor shower's radiant (or point of origin) will be near Orion's sword, slightly north of his left shoulder (the star Betelgeuse).
 But don't stare straight at this spot, Cooke said, "because meteors close to the radiant have short trails and are harder to see — so you want to look away from Orion."

-As is the case with most nighttime skywatching events, light pollution can hinder your view of the Orionid meteor shower.
-If possible, get far away from city lights (which can hinder the show).
+As is the case with most nighttime skywatching events, light pollution can hinder your view of the Orionid meteor shower (although this year, the moon will do damage as well).
+If possible, get far away from city lights, which can hinder the show.
 Go out around 1:30 a.m. and let your eyes adjust to the dark for about 20 minutes.
 Bundle up against the cold if necessary.
 Lie back and use only your eyes to watch the sky.
 Binoculars and telescopes won't improve the view, because they are designed to see more stationary objects in the sky.

 Some Orionids will appear very fast and bright, since they can whiz by at up to 148,000 mph (238,000 km/h) in relative speed.
 That's just six kilometers an hour slower than the Leonids, the speediest show of the year, Cooke said.